hypo69/hypo/consultant/gemini/ai/dialogflow/__init__.md

+## \file hypotez/consultant/gemini/ai/dialogflow/__init__.md
+# -*- coding: utf-8 -*-

+""" module: consultant.gemini.ai.dialogflow """
+MODE = 'debug'
 ```
 # Check Results for C:\Users\user\Documents\repos\hypotez\src\ai\dialogflow\__init__.py

 **Issues Found:**

-1. **Redundant shebang:**  The line `#! venv/Scripts/python.exe` is a shebang, used to specify the interpreter for the script.
+1. **Redundant shebang:**  The line `` is a shebang, used to specify the interpreter for the script.
 In a Python module file, it's entirely unnecessary and potentially problematic.
 Python will not execute this line when importing the module, leading to a confusing error for anyone using the script in another context.
 Remove this line.

 **Recommendations:**

-- Remove the `#! venv/Scripts/python.exe` line.
+- Remove the `` line.

 **Detailed Explanation:**